-Our water system recently exceeded an EPA Lifetime Health Advisory Level for PFOS / PFOA.
+Our water system recently exceeded the EPA Lifetime Health Advisory Level for PFOS / PFOA.
 Although this incident was not an emergency, as our customers, and our residents, you have a right to know what happened and what we are doing to correct this situation.

-Testing results that were received on September 5, 2023, show that our system exceeds EPA Lifetime Health Advisory Level for PFOS / PFOA.
-The Lifetime Advisory Level for PFOS 14 parts per trillion (14 ng/L) and 18 parts per trillion (18 ng/L) for PFOA.
-PFOS / PFOA levels exceeding this level were found at both Well #1 and Well # 2 within the Borough.
-Both wells share the same aquifer.
-Well # 1 tested at an elevated level of 248.3 ng/L per tests conducted by the Borough.
-Well # 2 tested at 902.8 ng/L per tests conducted per tests conducted by the Borough.
-While both levels are less than previous reports, they remain above acceptable standards.
+We routinely monitor for drinking water contaminants.
+Testing results received on April 16, 2024, show that our system exceeds the standard, or maximum contaminant level (MCL), for PFOS/ PFOA.
+The standard for PFOS is 18 parts per trillion (18 ng/L) and PFOA is 14 parts per trillion (14 ng/L).
+PFOS / PFOA was found at a level of 274.9 ng/L (well #1) and 1,327 ng/L (well #2) per tests conducted by the Borough, in your drinking water.
 Well # 2 has been disconnected and deactivated since initial test results were received in October 2021.
-Well # 1 remains operations, however, a mandatory detailed feasibility study was recently completed to select a proper treatment option of the water system.
+Well # 1 remains in operation, however, a mandatory detailed feasibility study was completed to select a proper treatment option of the water system.
+The Borough is in the process of engineering and applying for emergency permits to install remediation systems on both wells.